 Bondurant - Law and Policy to Support Community-Driven Redevelopment

 Bondurant, Iowa, like other communities in Iowa, is facing a critical question: How can the city repurpose the grain silo complex in downtown and make it a catalyst for growth and development?
 This is a complicated question of identity, design, law, funding, honoring the past, and envisioning the future.
 The City’s goal is to repurpose a 24-acre parcel of land in the middle of downtown, which has silos, grain elevators, and railroad tracks.
 These buildings have long been part of the fabric of the community and the city skyline.
-The goal is to convert the railroad tracks to trails and the grain elevators are no longer used for industry and can be put to a new use.
+Putting these structures, which can no longer used for industry, to new and creative will be costly.
+The City asked students a team of students in the Community Empowerment Law Project (CELP) to consider options for funding revitalization of the area.

 Academic year